Quenching star formation with quasar outflows launched by trapped IR radiation: IR-driven large-scale outflows

 The temperature map reveals that a significant portion of outflowing mass is cool, with temperatures $T < 10^5 \, \rm K$, and is concentrated at the rim of the blast waves generated by radiation pressure.
 We have added arrows to the temperature map on the top panel of Fig.~\ref{fig_cosmoutflows} in order to guide the eye of the reader.
 The interior of the outflow, instead, appears to contain mostly tenuous gas with temperatures reaching\footnote{We note that such a component exists even in simulations for which radiation is not allowed to couple to gas hotter than $3 \times 10^4 \, \rm K$.
 This hot component forms as the cool gas pushes against the hot atmosphere of the galactic halo at speeds $\gtrsim 1000 \, \rm km \, s^{-1}$.} $T \approx 10^7 \, \rm K$.
 In Section~\ref{sec_thermalprop_outflow}, we show that the cool outflowing gas component forms through radiative cooling of shocked outflowing material.

 The second and fourth rows give the energy densities of optical/UV and IR radiation.
 The outflowing cone is filled by optical/UV radiation, which is efficiently absorbed by the dense outer shell of the outflow; the radiation field here also has a clearly bipolar configuration.
 Absorption of optical/UV radiation is particularly efficient in directions along the disc plane, such that the quasar remains obscured along this direction.
 Due to the lower dust opacity and the fact that it can diffuse through dense gas, IR radiation escapes more easily than optical/UV radiation.
 Note, in particular, the higher energy densities seen for the IR radiation component, which exceed those of the optical/UV due to (i) the higher absorption cross-section in the optical/UV and (ii) the fact that IR radiation is reprocessed, while optical/UV is absorbed.
 Thus, while most of the volume contains no optical/UV radiation at early times, it is quickly filled by reprocessed IR radiation.
+Note that, since we adopt a reduced speed of light $\tilde{c} \, = \, 0.03c$, our simulations inevitably underestimate how long it takes for radiation to propagate across the simulation volume (see Appendix~\ref{sec_redc}).

 The coherent structure of the outflow seen on the top panel of Fig.~\ref{fig_cosmoutflows} is, however, short-lived.
 By $z \, = \rm 6.3$, the outflowing cold shell has broken up into multiple filaments, many of which remain in the halo and fall back towards the galaxy, and is starting to lose its initial bipolar configuration.
 The bottom right panel in Fig.~\ref{fig_cosmofield} gives the density field in the same simulation at the same time.
 The galaxy is highly disturbed and surrounded by various shells and filaments of dense ($n_{\rm H} \gtrsim 10 \, \rm cm^{-3}$) gas, which encase a lower density outflow component.
 These later stages of the simulation are illustrated on the bottom panel of Fig.~\ref{fig_cosmoutflows}, where we present the same projected maps as shown on the top panel, but generated at $z \, = \, 6.3$.
 In particular, the ram pressure of the outflow, i.e. its ability to push gas out from its surroundings, drops as it expands.
 Since IR radiation pressure plays a fundamental role in driving the outflow, it is not surprising that the outflow weakens as it moves out to regions in which it becomes optically thin to IR radiation.
 In Section~\ref{sec_outflowrate}, we show explicitly that the mass outflow rates drop with radius, and, hence, that the bulk of the mass expelled in the outflow remains within the halo.